stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 05 - Means-ends Analysis.md

 _How many possible next states are there?
 How many of those states reduce the difference to the goal_?

 There are seven possible states and only one of them can reduce the difference

+### Block Problem V Quiz

+_How many possible next states are there?
+How many of those states reduce the difference to the goal_?

+There are three possible states and none of them can reduce the difference.